Site-Using Tips – open only this page – put page into left frame

 Wide Scope with Spiral Repetitions:

-If your school decides “yes” for Problem-Solving Education, one way to pursue it with enthusiastic dedication – with a Big YES – Students doing Design Thinking is by designing and using a Wide Spiral for Curriculum & Instruction.
+If your school decides “yes” for Education with Metacognition for Problem Solving — that includes Problem-Solving Activities (for Experiences) and (to learn more from Experiences) Metacognitive Thinking Strategies — one way to pursue it with enthusiastic dedication, with a Big YES, Students doing Design Thinking is by designing a Wide Spiral for Curriculum & Instruction.

 When we're designing C&I that is “wide” the wide scope of problem solving (it includes almost everything students do) is useful because it lets teachers use problem-solving activities in all subject areas – in sciences & engineering, business, humanities, and arts, in STEAM and beyond – to produce an ideas-and-skills curriculum with wide scope, so in every area students can have similar experiences with Problem-Solving Process, using a process of General Design and/or Science-Design that they can adapt to match their problem-solving Objectives.
 These experiences can be part of a wide spiral curriculum that spans many grades in K-12, that has wide scope (so related learning experiences are coordinated across different areas) and uses spiral repetitions (so learning experiences are coordinated over time) to help all students (of all ages) improve their problem-solving skills and their basic skills & knowledge. {more: Goal-Directed Designing of a Wide-Spiral Curriculum – What, Why, Who, How – using instruction spirals that are short-term narrow, short-term wide, long-term wide.}